Northumberland Park, Tyne and Wear

-Northumberland Park is a place in the Metropolitan Borough of North Tyneside.
-Although built as an individual settlement along the A19 corridor, it is often referred to as being part of Shiremoor.
+Northumberland Park is a place in the metropolitan borough of North Tyneside.
+Although built as an individual settlement along the A19 road, it is often referred to as being part of Shiremoor.
 There are two main housing estates in Northumberland Park and a Metro station, also named Northumberland Park.

 The Northumberland Park estate should not be confused with Northumberland Park on King Edwards Road, North Shields which is a park that opened in 1885.

 Economy

-There are a number of retail outlets in Northumberland park situated next to the Metro Station. the main outlet is a purpose build Sainsbury's.
+There are a number of retail outlets in Northumberland park situated next to the Metro station.
+The main outlet is a purpose-built Sainsbury's.